davidjbuchanan/MS3-lockdown/README.md

 ### Known Issues

 During development, I discovered two issues after committing to GitHub.
-For both of these bugs, I opened and *issue* on GitHub so I could come back and properly fix them.

 - **Flaw with cross-site resources for images and icons**
     - http://fontawesome.com cookie is set with sameSite attribute.